Bren Smith

 The Amy Angell Collier Montague Medal is awarded for outstanding civic achievement.

-The Amy Angell Collier Montague Medal was designed in 1950 by Miss Gertrude K. Lathrop and presented and endowed by Mr. Gilbert Holland Montague in memory of his wife, a member of the Garden Club of Mount Desert.
-Mrs. Montague derived great happiness from horticulture, music, and involvement in civic improvement.
-Her beautiful garden at Seal Harbor, Maine, has been preserved for public enjoyment and is renowned for its magnificent delphiniums.
+The Amy Angell Collier Montague Medal was endowed by Gilbert Holland Montague in memory of his wife (1872–1941), a member of Garden Club of Mount Desert, Zone I. Amy derived great happiness from horticulture, music, and involvement in civic improvement.
+The medal, designed by Gertrude K. Lathrop, was first awarded in 1950.

 See other winners of this medal